fivetran/dbt_microsoft_ads_source/models/docs.md

 {% enddocs %}

 {% docs state %}
-The state where the user was physically located when they clicked the ad.
+The state or geographic region where the user was physically located when they clicked the ad.
 {% enddocs %}